HARD-BRAKe landings

 Due to runway design flaws (e.g., grading)

-A complete picture of runway surface conditions
+A sharper [picture] of runway surface conditions

 8,300+